-SATELLITE DISH AND CABLE TV CONNECTIONS
+SATELLITE DISH AND CABLE TV CONNECTIONS (INPUT) -If Equipped

-The portable satellite dish and cable television input connectors are located in the shoreline compartment.
+The portable satellite dish and cable television input connectors are located in the utility compartment, shoreline compartment, or water service center, depending on model.
+To receive a cable signal, turn off the TV Signal Amplifier.